Primary navigation

 • { "type": "localImage", "path": "/tmp/screenshot.png" }

-You can override configuration settings per turn (model, effort, cwd, sandbox policy, summary).
+You can override configuration settings per turn (model, effort, personality, cwd, sandbox policy, summary).
 When specified, these settings become the defaults for later turns on the same thread. outputSchema applies only to the current turn.
 For sandboxPolicy.type = "externalSandbox", set networkAccess to restricted or enabled; otherwise use a boolean.

 Start a turn